Texas police officer who entered wrong apartment, killed resident found guilty of murder

 Prosecutors argued that Guyger missed a number of visual cues the night she said she mistook Jean's apartment, located one floor above her third-floor unit, as her own.
 One of those clues, they said, was Jean's red doormat.

+During his cross-examination, prosecutor Jason Hermus pointed out that Guyger texted her former police partner, who she was also involved in a sexual relationship before officers arrived at the scene.

+They also grilled Guyger about her lack of action after the shooting, asking why she didn't use a first aid kit she was carrying in her backpack or perform proper CPR on Jean as he was on the ground dying.

-Guyger was charged with murder in the September 2018 killing of Botham Jean, but the jury had the choice to convict her of murder, manslaughter or choose to acquit.
+Guyger was charged with murder, but the jury had the choice to convict her of murder, manslaughter or choose to acquit.

 Here’s the language from the jury charge on each of these terms: